-Monitoring by ESS officer at PCU:
+Monitoring by ESS Focal officer at PCU:

-- Field monitoring by ESS officer photographic/video evidence submitted by the IAs during the implementation as per the given dateline in the table above. - Reports by ESS officer to BFL Fund Secretariat Annual report submitted to the BFL Fund Secretariat in January, 2022.
+- Monitoring through photographic/video evidence submitted by the IAs during the implementation as per the given dateline in the table above; - Reports by ESS officer to BFL Fund Secretariat Semi-annual report submitted to the BFL Fund Secretariat in July, 2023, January 2024 and July, 2024; and

-Bi-annual reports of the Secretariat to WWF US (as part of mid-year and final APRs)
+Bi-annual reports of the Secretariat to WWF US (as part of mid-year and final Annual Performance Reports).

-7. Capacity Need and Budget
+8. Capacity Need and Budget

-Activities under this ESMP will be implemented by the BFL focal person, and a community contractor.
-The budget for:
+Activities under this ESMP will be implemented by the BFL focal person, supervising engineer, and a contractor that will employ workers as mentioned in the contract agreement.
+The budget for each activity is as follows: